 Keys to Coping with a Digital Life

-- Above all, remember to sustain your cosmic connection and your attunement with the eternal and infinite that constitutes your true immortal Self or Atman.
+- Above all, remember to sustain your cosmic connection and attunement with the eternal and infinite that constitutes your true immortal Self or Atman.

 - Get adequate sleep and time away from any digital devices.
 Learn how to turn them off both outwardly and in your mind.
+Try to return to your inner Self in sleep with the mind put to rest as well.

 Of course much more can be done and you may have your own useful prescriptions, but make sure to follow them regularly.
 The long term effect of excessive electrical stimulation can be insidious and can erode the pranic energy field within and around us.
 Make sure to bring more of a sattvic or spiritual prana into your life through nature, sadhana and honoring the great gurus and cosmic powers.